Skylark0924/Rofunc/rofunc/examples/simulator/README.rst

-Examples of learning methods
+Examples of simulator usage
 -----------------------------

-The following are examples of learning methods that can be used to.
+The following examples show how to use the simulator.